puppetlabs/puppet-docs/source/windows/index.markdown

 [For Developers and Testers][from_source]
 -----

 To test pre-release features, or to hack and improve Puppet on Windows, you can run Puppet from source.
-This requires a fairly specific version of Ruby and several important gems.
-For full details, see [Running Puppet from Source on Windows][from_source].
+For full details, see [Running Puppet from Source][from_source].